JosephEoff/josepheoff.github.io/_posts/2023-06-08-pfaff30-31-5-stripping.md

 My swabs didn't arrive until after I had already started stripping the paint.
 Before that I simply worked on the assumption that the paint had lead in it.

 The paint stripper itself is easy to use.
-The stuff I got is a sort of paste - is stick to the surface rather than running off.
+The stuff I got is a sort of paste - it sticks to the surface rather than running off.

 You should wear rubber gloves while working with the paint stripper.
 I got a small tear in one of my gloves and some of the stripper got on my palm unnoticed.
 I had sort of chemical burn that took a couple of weeks to heal.